ubc-provenance/PIDSMaker/README.md

 We have made the installation of DARPA TC/OpTC easy and fast, simply follow [these guidelines](settings/ten-minute-install.md).

-## Basic usage of the framework

-Once you have a shell in the pids container, experiments can be run in multiple ways.

-1. Run in the shell, no W&B:
-    ```shell
-    cd scripts
-    ./run.sh velox THEIA_E3 --tuned
-    ```

-2. Run in the shell, monitored to W&B:
-    ```shell
-    cd scripts
-    ./run.sh velox THEIA_E3 --tuned --wandb
-    ```

 ## Reproduce experiments

 ### Reproducing Velox results